 In order to learn and grow, children in foster care need the support of a loving family who is willing to help them in a time of great need.
 In West Virginia, more foster families are needed to keep up with the increasing amount of children and teens entering foster care.
 West Virginia desperately needs foster parents who can provide a stable, day-to-day structure for youth in foster care.
 Different types of foster care exist to meet the unique needs of each child and family.

-Relatives such as grandparents, aunts, uncles or cousins are the first desirable option to provide a safe and caring environment for children.
+Relatives such as grandparents, aunts, uncles or cousins are the first desirable option to provide a safe and caring environment for children in West Virginia.
 In the U.S., an estimated 2.7 million grandparents are raising their grandchildren.
 In West Virginia, 1,572 youth are in relative/kinship care.
 The Child Welfare Information Gateway describes three categories of relative/kinship care:

 Non-related kin (NRKIN)

-While foster care is sometimes necessary to keep a child safe, removing a child from his or her home can be a traumatic experience in itself because it involves separation.
+While foster care is sometimes necessary to keep a child safe, removing a child from their home can be a traumatic experience in itself because it involves separation.
 Placing the child with a familiar caregiver helps ease this transition.
-“Non-related kin” refers to a person, typically a neighbor, family friend, teacher, coach, fellow church member or other acquaintance, who is familiar with the child or his or her family and is willing to provide a safe home for the child until they can safely return home or another permanency option is determined.
+“Non-related kin” refers to a person, typically a neighbor, family friend, teacher, coach, fellow church member or other acquaintance, who is familiar with the child or their family, and is willing to provide a safe home for the child until they can safely return home or another permanency option is determined.
 In many states, while non-related kinship caregivers must obtain their foster parenting license, they can receive a temporary license in the interim so they can immediately begin caring for the child.

 Traditional foster care